AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 The `Person`,
-* requires a name, and at least one of the following fields: phone, email, address.
+* requires a name, and at least one of the following fields: phone number, email, address.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Person` references.
 This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>